yf-liu/yf-liu.github.io/_posts/2020-05-13-Cohomology/2020-05-13-Cohomology.md

 `Lemma`: The composite map $\partial_n\circ\partial_{n+1}:C_{n+1}(K)\rightarrow C_{n-1}(K)$ is a zero map; $B_n(K)\subset Z_r(K)$

 >a boundary has no boundary.
+>
+>With this lemma, the homology group could be well defined.

 ### homology group